mmiranda222/.statsuite/content/using-de/viewing-data/share/_index.md

 ![DE Share request](/dotstatsuite-documentation/images/de-share2.png)

-**Note** that, when the user is authenticated and requests to share a snapshot of data that are not publicly available (e.g. a private dataflow triggered from the DLM preview), then a localised warning message indicates that those data will be publicly accessible even though potentially not yet officially and publicly released.
+**Note** that, when the user is authenticated and requests to share a snapshot of data, then a localised warning message indicates that those data will be publicly accessible even though potentially not yet officially and publicly released.

 ![DE Share warning snapshot](/dotstatsuite-documentation/images/de-share-snapshot-warning.png)